2022–23 Dundee F.C. season

-The 2022–23 season is Dundee's first season back in the second tier of Scottish football after being relegated from the previous season's Premiership.
-Dundee will also compete in both the Scottish League Cup, the Scottish Cup and the Scottish Challenge Cup.
+The 2022–23 season was Dundee's first season back in the second tier of Scottish football after being relegated from the previous season's Premiership.
+Dundee also competed in the Scottish League Cup, the Scottish Cup and the Scottish Challenge Cup.

+On 5 May 2023, Dundee would win the Scottish Championship at the first time of asking in the last game of the league season and would gain promotion back to the Scottish Premiership.

 Season summary

 Pre-season

 Following Dundee's relegation the season prior, the club initiated a number of fundamental changes to the structure of the football department.
 After previously working mostly with the Youth Academy, Dundee's Technical Director Gordon Strachan would take a more active role with the first team going into the season.
 On 8 June 2022, Gary Bowyer was named as the new Dundee manager, with Billy Barr named as assistant manager.
 The club would also look to hire a Head of Recruitment to complete their structure, and would move the day-to-day operations of the club from Dens Park to Dundee and Angus College's Gardyne Campus.